 Because of the legal actions by the Center and its partners, abortion care was able to resume in every state.

-Click on the navigation on the left for details about each COVID-19 lawsuit.
+Click on the navigation to the left for details about each COVID-19 lawsuit.